| Posted: May 18

 in the process of designing the program by participating into

-committees according to their interests that
+committees according to their interests that determine the way

 activities will be implemented.
 This participatory approach